robric/wiki-contrail-controller/OpenContrail-bring-up-and-provisioning.md

 Cassandra cluster addresses can be provided as space separated list of <ip>:<port>, e.g '10.10.10.10:9160 10.10.10.11:9160', to the analytics processes through the respective dot conf file.

 #### redis (>= 2.6.13)
 The redis-server version should be (>= 2.6.13).
-It is expected 2 instances of redis-server are instantiated on the local node that are used by analytics processes [this is done by creating redis-uve.conf and redis-query.conf with appropriate parameters].
-The ports are configurable through dot conf file, with defaults being 6380 and 6381.
+By default, the default redis port (6379) is used.
+We do not rely on the redis DB being persisted to disk.

 ### Processes
 #### contrail-collector